-If you have high degree myopia (short-sightedness), you could have a higher risk of retinal detachment due to thinning of the retina predisposing to the development of holes or tears.
+If you have a high degree of myopia (short-sightedness), you could have a higher risk of retinal detachment.
+This is because high myopia causes abnormal thinning of the retina, which may be more fragile and predisposed to developing retinal holes or tears.

 Regular eye examinations can pick up problems early.
-With prompt treatment, a torn retina can be fixed before full retinal detachment occurs.
+Prompt treatment for a retinal tear can often prevent the development of retinal detachment.

 Subscribe to our mailing list to get the updates to your email inbox...